AreebaBushra/n8n-Automation-Projects/AutoFinance – Smart Invoice & Expense Manager/README.md

 ## 📘 Overview

 Manual finance management often leads to missed details, errors, and wasted time.
-FinFlow solves this by automating the **end-to-end workflow** of collecting invoices, parsing payment information, updating Google Sheets, and generating AI-based financial summaries.
+AutoFinance solves this by automating the **end-to-end workflow** of collecting invoices, parsing payment information, updating Google Sheets, and generating AI-based financial summaries.
 This project demonstrates how **automation + AI** can simplify real-world business operations efficiently.

 ---